What is agriculture?

 Agriculture is both the theoretical study and practical application of farming, such as the cultivation of cereals.

 Since the Bronze Age development of the Fertile Crescent in the Middle East birthed modern civilisation, agricultural advances have come to define human progress.

 Following inventions and innovations ranging from the seed drill to fertilising crops by drone, the past few centuries have seen farming become a science.
-In the United States, as an example, technological developments have seen the percentage of the population in the farming industry decrease from 69 per cent in 1840 to 4 per cent in 2000.

 However, there still remain huge opportunities for research and development in the agricultural sector, which to this day is one of the largest employers worldwide.
 Careers can be forged in both the ongoing schemes to eradicate food poverty through education of self-sufficient farming methods and soil sciences, and in the groundbreaking developments of genetically modified (GMO) crops - or even synthetically manufactured meat.

 Best universities in the world for life sciences

 What do you learn on an agriculture degree?